Developer: Ubisoft Montreal

 The Bad: Poor graphics, feels more like an expansion pack than a sequel

 For some reason “expansion pack” type “sequels” is what Ubisoft keeps pumping out for it’s Tom Clancy games.
 I recently did a review of GRAW 2 and complained about this exact same issue.
-Nonetheless R6V2 is a great tactical shooter and there is more good going for it than bad.
+Nonetheless, R6V2 is a great tactical shooter and there is more good going for it than bad.
 Everyone’s played the first game so I’ll leave out what you already know.
-Some great new features is the new sprint.
+Some great new features are the new sprint.
 While I didn’t use this much it’s great for running down long hallways to get to where you need too.

-There are some new guns (I don’t know what’s new but I know there’s new guns) and the multiplayer is as awesome as ever.
+There are some new guns (I don’t know what’s new but I know there are new guns) and the multiplayer is as awesome as ever.
 Another new feature is the “Terrorist Hunt” mode in which you pick your level and hunt down all the terrorist either by yourself or cooperatively.
 The story is pretty good as well.
 You have to fight the Mexican terrorists from destroying and terrorizing Vegas while also hunting down a traitor among the Rainbows.
 The graphics are very disappointing.
 For using the Unreal 3 engine you think the graphics would blow you away but they are very weak.
-The game isn’t much to look at, but you just play for the easy pick up and play tactical greatness.
+The game isn’t much to look at, but you just play for the easy pickup and play tactical greatness.
 The game has a decent length (coming in at about 8 hours) and has a highly unbalanced difficulty which sucks since you’ll try doing the same areas until your fingers bleed.